-9.5 Need for Bank Branches / ATMs to be made accessible to persons with disabilities does not create an impediment in its use by a wheelchair user.
+9.5 Need for Bank Branches / ATMs to be made accessible to persons with disabilities

+Banks are advised to take necessary steps to provide all existing ATMs / future ATMs with ramps so that wheel chair users / persons with disabilities can easily access them and also make arrangements in such a way that the height of the ATM does not create an impediment in its use by a wheelchair user.
 Banks may also take appropriate steps including providing ramps at the entrance of the bank branches so that the persons with disabilities / wheel chair users can enter the bank branches and conduct business without much difficulty.